hannes-brt/hebel/README.md

 - PyYAML
 - skdata (only for MNIST example)

+## Installation

+Hebel is on PyPi, so you can install it with

+    pip install hebel

 ## Getting started
 Study the yaml configuration files in `examples/` and run